iyesha-Gonzalez/RatllerConnect/README.md

 - [ ] User can like a photo
 - [ ] User can compose a post
 - [ ] User can follow/unfollow another user
-- [ ] User can change aplication settings
+- [ ] User can change profile  settings
 - [ ] User can upload a photo from camera roll, take picture, or upload a document
 - [ ] User can view followers and following on profile page
 - [ ] User can view other users following and follower list